Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-The compiler version is defined explicitly in both `pyproject.toml` and `opshin/__init__.py`, which can lead to accidently mismatch if the maintainers of OpShin forget to update either.
+The compiler version is defined explicitly in both `pyproject.toml` and `opshin/__init__.py`, which can lead to accidental mismatch if the maintainers of OpShin forget to update either.

 === Recommendation
 #v(5pt)
-According to [stackoverflow](https://stackoverflow.com/questions/67085041/how-to-specify-version-in-only-one-place-when-using-pyproject-toml), the following change to `__init__.py` might be enough:
+According to #link("https://stackoverflow.com/questions/67085041/how-to-specify-version-in-only-one-place-when-using-pyproject-toml", "StackOverflow"), the following change to `__init__.py` might be enough:

 ```python
 import importlib.metadata